Health & Environmental Impacts of Toxic Gases

-The US Environmental Protection Agency (EPA) regulates ambient concentrations of six criteria air pollutants (NAAQS), four of which are gaseous: Carbon monoxide (CO), ozone (O3), nitrogen dioxide (NO2) and sulfur dioxide (SO2).
-At Distributed Sensing Technologies, we provide smart, networked sensors to monitor all of these criteria pollutants, in addition to black carbon aerosol.
+The US Environmental Protection Agency (EPA) regulates ambient concentrations of six criteria air pollutants (NAAQS), four of which are gaseous: carbon monoxide (CO), ozone (O3), nitrogen dioxide (NO2), and sulfur dioxide (SO2).
+At Distributed Sensing Technologies, we provide smart, networked ozone sensors, sulfur dioxide detectors, carbon monoxide analyzers, and nitrogen dioxide meters to track all of these criteria pollutants, in addition to black carbon aerosol.
 By accurately mapping the spatial and temporal extent of harmful gas concentrations, it is possible to ensure regulatory compliance, and ultimately develop policies that better protect the air we share.

 Since power plants are meticulously designed and operated to maximize combustion efficiency, they emit relatively little carbon monoxide.
 Carbon monoxide can cause asphyxiation at high enough concentrations and exposure times because it readily displaces oxygen in the bloodstream.

 Nitrogen dioxide is a reddish-brown, pungent gas that is formed when oxygen and nitrogen react at high temperatures and pressures.
 Nitrogen dioxide is primarily emitted by internal combustion engines (gasoline and diesel) where these extreme conditions exist.
-Nitrogen dioxide irritates the respiratory system, and prolonged exposure can lead to increased incidence of asthma and other chronic illnesses.
+Nitrogen dioxide is a gaseous pollutant that irritates the respiratory system, and prolonged exposure can lead to an increased incidence of asthma and other chronic illnesses.

 Nitrogen dioxide reacts with water in the atmosphere to form nitric acid, which contributes to acid rain.
 Furthermore, nitrogen dioxide is a major component of smog, creating a reddish-brown haze that is unfortunately an all too common sight in many urban areas.